 On one hand, falling stocks will enable the investor to purchase it at a much lower price, allowing greater profitability when the price actually rises.

 On the other hand, a stock consistently falling in value is also a sign of weak performance, loss of consumer trust in the product, fall in profitability, and overall downfall of the business.
-In other words, the business is facing challenges that may last for a long term.
+In other words, the business is facing long-term challenges.

 Now, the question is, which side of the balance is heavier?
 How can we evaluate whether it is fair to invest in or stay away from a stock that has been losing its value for some time?